-- (a) Where an information sign would normally be installed but is deemed impractical by the appropriate authority, an information marking shall be displayed on the pavement surface. - (b) Where an information sign is required for operational purposes, it shall be supplemented by an information marking. - (c) Before and following complex taxiway intersections, an information (location/direction) marking shall be displayed, and where operational experience indicates that the addition of a taxiway location marking could aid flight crew ground navigation. - (d) Information (location) marking shall be displayed on the pavement surface at regular intervals along long taxiways. - (e) Where applicable, the information marking shall be displayed across the taxiway or apron surface and shall be positioned to be legible from the approaching cockpit of the aircraft. - (f) When an information marking replaces or supplements a location sign, it shall consist of the following: - (1) a yellow inscription on a black background; and - (2) a black inscription on a yellow background when it replaces or supplements a direction or destination sign.
+- (a) Where an information sign would normally be installed but is deemed impractical by the appropriate authority, an information marking shall be displayed on the pavement surface. - (b) Where an information sign is required for operational purposes, it shall be supplemented by an information marking. - (c) Before and following complex taxiway intersections, an information (location/direction) marking shall be displayed, and where operational experience indicates that the addition of a taxiway location marking could aid flight crew ground navigation. - (d) Information (location) marking shall be displayed on the pavement surface at regular intervals along long taxiways. - (e) Where applicable, the information marking shall be displayed across the taxiway or apron surface and shall be positioned to be legible from the approaching cockpit of the aircraft. - (f) An information sign other than a location sign shall not be collocated with a mandatory instruction sign. - (g) When an information marking replaces or supplements a location sign, it shall consist of the following: - (1) a yellow inscription on a black background; and

-- (g) When the contrast between the marking background and the pavement surface is insufficient, the marking shall include the following: - (1) a black border around the inscriptions in black; and - (2) a yellow border around the inscriptions in yellow. - (h) The height of the character shall be 4 metres.
+- (2) a black inscription on a yellow background when it replaces or supplements a direction or destination sign. - (h) When the contrast between the marking background and the pavement surface is insufficient, the marking shall include the following: - (1) a black border around the inscriptions in black; and - (2) a yellow border around the inscriptions in yellow. - (i) The height of the character shall be 4 m.
 Inscriptions shall follow the format and proportions specified in Appendix C.